Actions that Impact the Form I-20

 STEP 2:

-4. a statement that you are currently pursing or are intending to pursue a full course of study
+4. A statement that you are currently pursuing or are intending to pursue a full course of study

 STEP 3:

-REMEMBER, maintaing you F-1 status in the United States is your responsibility.
+REMEMBER, maintaining your F-1 status in the United States is your responsibility.
 You are expected to know and comply with federal regulatory restrictions relative to your status.